matCzelusniak/originals-light/docs/📜 Protocol/🧩 Modules/Collections/index.md

 # 🧺 🧺 Collections - implementation ongoing

-Collections will be an optional, independent module separate from projects, assets, attributes, and interfaces.
+Collections will be an optional (splitting collections from projects ongoing), independent module separate from projects, assets, attributes, and interfaces.